Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Introduction

 \begin{theorem} For every prime~$p$ and every integer $k \geq 1$, there exists an absolutely simple abelian variety $A$ over~$\Q$ with $\#\Sha(A)[p] \geq p^k$. \end{theorem}

-Until now, it was known that the $p$-part of the Tate-Shafarevich group of absolutely simple abelian varieties over~$\Q$ can be arbitrarily large only for certain small primes $p$.
-Of course, our examples are special since they arise as $\mu_p$-covers of a specific type of Jacobian.
-We leave open the question of existence of order $p$ elements in $\Sha(A)[p]$ for ``generic'' abelian varieties over $\Q$, i.e.\ those such that the Mumford-Tate group is $\mathrm{GSp}_{2g}$ and $A[p]$ is irreducible as $\Gal(\bar \Q/\Q)$-module.
+The cases $p = 2,3,5$ not covered by Theorem \ref{thm:explicittorsor} were proven by B\"olling \cite{bolling}, Cassels \cite{cassels}, and Fisher \cite{fisher}, respectively.
+Indeed, it was previously known that the $p$-part of the Tate-Shafarevich group of absolutely simple abelian varieties over~$\Q$ can be arbitrarily large only for certain small primes $p$.
+Our examples are special since they arise as $\mu_p$-covers of a specific type of Jacobian, so we leave open the question of existence of order $p$ elements in $\Sha(A)[p]$ for ``generic'' abelian varieties over $\Q$, i.e.\ those such that the Mumford-Tate group is $\mathrm{GSp}_{2g}$ and $A[p]$ is irreducible as a $\Gal(\bar \Q/\Q)$-module.
 In both this paper and \cite{shnidmanweiss}, the abelian varieties are such that $\mathrm{rk}\, \mathrm{End}(A_{\bar{\Q}}) = \dim A$ and $A[p]$ is reducible.

-Since we can control the dimension of our examples, we also deduce the following result. \begin{corollary} Suppose $g = p-1$ for some prime $p \geq 5$.
+Since we can control the dimension of our examples, we also conclude: \begin{corollary} Suppose $g = p-1$ for some prime $p \geq 7$.
 Then the Tate-Shafarevich groups of absolutely simple abelian varieties $A$ over $\Q$ of dimension $g$ can be arbitrarily large.
-More precisely, the groups $\Sha(A)[g+1]$ can be arbitrarily large. \end{corollary}
+More precisely, the groups $\Sha(A)[p]$ can be arbitrarily large. \end{corollary}

+Our construction generalizes in an obvious way to any global field.
+We work over $\Q$ because it is the most interesting case and to keep the notation simple.
+The restriction $p \neq 5$ in our results is related to some quirky numerology (see Proposition A$(iii)$ in the Appendix) that could probably be removed by tweaking the construction slightly.